A New Constraint on the Nuclear Equation of State from Statistical Distributions of Compact Remnants of Supernovae: Conclusions

 Future work will explore how machine learning can play the role of a simulator surrogate that provides additional data to improve our statistical confidence during the assessment of theoretical equations \cite{Kamdar15,Behler16}.
 The learning model can then be combined with active learning \cite{Settles12} to choose examples (feature vectors) in the input space that maximize model performance.
 The goal is to avoid the computational cost attached to many simulations.
 Additionally, physical constraints can be incorporated into the learning model to further narrow the parameter space.

 On the astrophysics side, our PUSH models assume stellar progenitors for isolated stars, when in fact most stars are born in binaries, and the observed BH and NS populations reflect this reality.
 A straightforward generalization would be to include progenitors from binaries---at least at the state of the art of stellar evolution \citep{bsg_models}.
 Indeed, the choice of weights for stellar progenitors is relatively simple.
 A more sophisticated approach uses binary population synthesis forward modeling \cite{IzzardBook} to predict the pdf for binary systems.
-Additionally, further work is required to understand the influence of the calibration procedure on our results (the PUSH method was calibrated using the DD2 EOS).
+Additionally, further work is required to understand the influence of the calibration procedure on our results.
+The PUSH method was calibrated using the DD2 EOS \citep{PUSH1}.
+However, as discussed in \citet{PUSH2}, the PUSH parameters are partially constrained by observations, independent of equation of state, giving some confidence that the EOS used for calibration is subdominant in the procedure.
+We remark that the NS masses obtained with PUSH are very similar to the NS masses obtained from 3D simulations in \citet{Burrows2020}, giving confidence that the results of this work qualitatively extend to other supernova models.
 This work also used the observed distributions of remnant mass only; this neglects important information about the EOS from the NS radius.
 However, additional distributions, such as explosion energy and nickel mass, are available in both observations and simulations, providing an exciting direction of multivariate distributions with additional independent variables.
 Finally, a more sophisticated construction of the measured populations and associated measurement errors would be a natural extension of our work.

 \software{ Agile \citep{Liebendoerfer.Agile}, Python \citep{rossumPythonWhitePaper}, Pandas \citep{reback2020pandas}, NumPy, SciPy Matplotlib and KDEpy\citep{tommy_odland_2018_2392268}. }